Dakraid/CharaManagerV2/README.md

 # License

-This project is licensed under AGPLv3.0
-The license text for the AGPLv3.0 can be found here: [AGPLv3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)
+This project is licensed under the PolyForm Noncommercial License 1.0.0.
+The full license text is available in the LICENSE file.

-The following clause applies on top of it and overrides any conflicting clauses:
-**This project may not be used in a commercial context under any circumstance unless a commercial license has been granted by the owner.
-This stipulation applies on top of the
-AGPLv3 license.**
+To obtain a commercial license, please contact me at [licensing@schlikow.de](mailto:licensing@schlikow.de)

 # Credits